twolodzko/tymwol.github.io/ml-checklist.md

  * What computational resources are needed (e.g. GPUs, memory)?
  * How does it interact with other services, or parts of the software?
 What could go wrong?
  * Do you know the requirements needed by it (e.g. package versions)?
- * Do you need to make any extra steps if the model makes anomalous predictions (e.g. if predictions pass some threshold, fall-back to rule-based system)?
+ * Do you need to make any extra steps if the model makes anomalous predictions (e.g. truncate them, or if predictions pass some threshold, fall-back to rule-based system)?
  * What artifacts (e.g. model parameters) need to be saved?
 How and where would you store them?
  * How would you handle model versioning and data versioning?
  * What tests you will run for the code?
 How often?